Local area network: Connection to the Internet

-History and development of LAN
+History and development

 Early installations

-The increasing demand and usage of computers in universities and research labs in the late 1960s generated the need to provide high-speed interconnections between computer systems.
-A 1970 report from the Lawrence Radiation Laboratory detailing the growth of their "Octopus" network gave a good indication of the situation.
+The increasing demand and usage of computers in universities and research labs in the late 1960s generated the need to provide interconnections between computer systems.
+A 1970 report from the Lawrence Radiation Laboratory detailing the growth of the "Octopus" network gave a good indication of the situation.

-A number of experimental and early commercial LAN technologies were developed in the 1970s.
+Various experimental and early commercial LAN technologies were developed in the 1970s.
 Ethernet was developed at Xerox PARC between 1973 and 1974.
 The Cambridge Ring was developed at Cambridge University starting in 1974.
 ARCNET was developed by Datapoint Corporation in 1976 and announced in 1977.
 It had the first commercial installation in December 1977 at Chase Manhattan Bank in New York.
 In 1979, the electronic voting system for the European Parliament was the first installation of a LAN connecting hundreds (420) of microprocessor-controlled voting terminals to a polling/selecting central unit with a multidrop bus with Master/slave (technology) arbitration.
 It used 10 kilometers of simple unshielded twisted pair category 3 cable—the same cable used for telephone systems—installed inside the benches of the European Parliament Hemicycles in Strasbourg and Luxembourg.

-The development and proliferation of personal computers using the CP/M operating system in the late 1970s, and later DOS-based systems starting in 1981, meant that many sites grew to dozens or even hundreds of computers.
-The initial driving force for networking was to share storage and printers, both of which were expensive at the time.
+The development of personal computers in the late 1970s led to sites with dozens or hundreds of computers.
+The initial driving force for networking was to send messages between computer operators, followed by resource sharing.
 There was much enthusiasm for the concept, and for several years, from about 1983 onward, computer industry pundits habitually declared the coming year to be, "The year of the LAN".